The-Marcy-Lab-School/New-York-Times-API-fetch-lab/README.md

 > For example, submitting the form when the selected options are "Most Emailed" and "7 days" will make a request to `https://api.nytimes.com/svc/mostpopular/v2/emailed/7.json`.

-## Build your own feature
+## Build your own feature(s)

 The New York Times APIs have so much data.
-Create your own feature, but it must be intuitive for your user to understand what the feature is and how to use it.
+Create your own feature(s), but it must be intuitive for your user to understand what the feature is and how to use it.